-1. What is backward induction and how is it used in game theory?

-2. Define sub game perfect equilibrium and its significance in game theory.

-3. Provide an example of an application of backward induction in a real-life scenario.

-4. How does sub game perfect equilibrium apply to oligopoly markets?

-5. What are some practical applications of game theory in analyzing oligopoly markets?
+- 1. What is backward induction and how is it used in game theory? - 2.
+Define sub game perfect equilibrium and its significance in game theory. - 3.
+Provide an example of an application of backward induction in a real-life scenario. - 4.
+How does sub game perfect equilibrium apply to oligopoly markets? - 5.
+What are some practical applications of game theory in analyzing oligopoly markets?

-Case Title: Decision-Making in the Smartphone Market for Companies A and B first, the number of cell phones they will produce, and second, their pricing policy.
+Case Title: Decision-Making in the Smartphone Market for Companies A and B

+The Smartphone market has two rival businesses, A and B. The new flagship gadgets from both firms are ready for sale.
+The companies must decide on two issues in succession: first, the number of cell phones they will produce, and second, their pricing policy.
 The market's demand for Smartphone's is hazy and influenced by rival companies' decisions.
+Decisions are made first by Company A, then by Company B. Profit maximization is a goal shared by both businesses.